-Protocol also compresses effectively.
+XMPP protocol also compresses effectively.
 Ad hoc measurements of a short lived connection suggest that typical presence updates will compress from 100 to 50 bytes, and typical message overhead will compress from 300 bytes to 120 bytes.
-Other measurements suggest that higher compression can be achieved (factor 4.5-5.8, so reducing data to range 17%-23% of original size).

 XMPP Design and Scaling

-When looking at the data numbers in the context of very slow networks, it might appear that XMPP has poor optimization.
+When looking at XMPP performance numbers in the context of very slow networks, it might appear that XMPP has poor optimization.
 It is worth considering the broad characteristics and design goals of XMPP:

 - XMPP is designed to provide an extensible communications and information publishing infrastructure.
 XML is a natural choice to achieve this, and provides an extensible approach that can be easily used in many environments.
 Although XML is not very compact, the data sizes are small on modern networks, particularly in comparison with voice, video and other data in wide use.

 - On a modern network, XMPP's network usage is very light.

 - XMPP clients are generally developed to provide "best service" to the user.
 There is no need for focus on optimizing network traffic.